kubermatic/kubeone/docs/quickstart-aws.md

 will be installed, e.g. what version will be used and what features will be enabled.
 For the configuration file reference run `kubeone config print --full`.

 To get started you can use the following configuration.
-It'll install Kubernetes 1.16.1 and create one worker node.
-KubeOne automatically populates all needed information about worker nodes from the [Terraform output](https://github.com/kubermatic/kubeone/blob/ec8bf305446ac22529e9683fd4ce3c9abf753d1e/examples/terraform/aws/output.tf#L38-L87).
+It'll install Kubernetes 1.16.1 and create three worker nodes.
+KubeOne automatically populates all needed information about worker nodes from the [Terraform output](https://github.com/kubermatic/kubeone/blob/258ec7a06b39fe27d741edc24ed77796829249cd/examples/terraform/aws/output.tf#L46-L146).
 Alternatively, you can set those information manually.
 As KubeOne is using [Kubermatic `machine-controller`](https://github.com/kubermatic/machine-controller) for creating worker nodes, see [AWS example manifest](https://github.com/kubermatic/machine-controller/blob/master/examples/aws-machinedeployment.yaml) for available options.

 For example, to create a cluster with Kubernetes `1.16.1`, save the following to `config.yaml`: